Weier/espagne-vacances/README.md

 espagne-vacances
 ================

-This is an internet site for a rental house in Spain close to Calpe
+This is the internet site for a rental house in Spain close to Calpe